 Churn is a measure of what was lost during a given period in terms of customers, dollars, etc. It’s important to understand that no matter how good your software is, some customers will naturally cancel each month.
 So, planning for a healthy amount of cancellations is not a bad thing.

 Active users are the number of people actively using the product.
 This is another common benchmark used to determine the growth and relative size of a software company’s customer base.
-Active users usually do not include past users who have cancelled and are no longer active.
+Active users usually do not include past users who have canceled and are no longer active.

 New monthly recurring revenue (MRR)